Transformers as Algorithms: Generalization and Stability in In-context Learning: Introduction

-\item \textbf{Insights on model selection (Sec.~\ref{sec approx}):} The \emph{algorithm learning} viewpoint motivates model-selection as a natural feature of in-context learning (e.g.~whether to implement a linear model or neural net for prediction).
-We discuss how this enables the selection of the correct hypothesis set for the tasks when algorithms correspond to empirical risk minimization procedures.
-We verify this model-selection ability through extensive experiments as illustrated in Figure \ref{fig:main_exp}.
-Among others, the experiments reveal that transformer-based algorithm can learn task covariance as a prior to compete with optimally-weighted ridge and outperform least-squares of different orders to learn partially-observed dynamical systems. \end{myitemize} The remainder of the paper is organized as follows.
+\end{myitemize} The remainder of the paper is organized as follows.
 The next section discusses connections to prior art and Section \ref{sec setup} introduces the problem setup.
 Section \ref{sec mtl} provides our main theoretical guarantees for ICL and stability of transformers.
-Section \ref{sec transfer} extends our arguments and experiments to the transfer learning setting and Section \ref{sec approx} elucidates the implicit model/algorithm selection ability of transformers via ICL.
-Section \ref{sec dynamic} extends our results to learning stable dynamical systems where prompts correspond to temporally-dependent system trajectories.
-Section \ref{sec exp} provides numerical evaluations, and we discuss future work in Section \ref{sec discuss}.
+Section \ref{sec transfer} extends our arguments and experiments to the transfer learning setting.
+Section \ref{sec dynamic} extends our results to learning stable dynamical systems where each prompt corresponds to a system trajectory. \red{In Section \ref{sec approx}, we explain how ICL can be interpreted as an implicit model selection procedure building on the algorithm learning viewpoint.} Finally, Section \ref{sec exp} provides numerical evaluations.